alexte/hbb-tv-pp/README.md

 If Hbb-TV is activated, your TV set sends a web request every time you're changing channels.
 Which means the broadcasting companies can monitor exactly when and how long your are watching their channel.
-And even worse, these web pages often include additional statistic features like google analytics.
+And even worse, these web pages often include data collecting features like google analytics.

 Solution ?
 ----------

-"hbb-tv-pp" is a proxy that filters the requests from your TV set, replaces it with it's own menu and takes you in control when and if you want to get web pages from the TV station.
+"hbb-tv-pp" is a proxy that filters the requests from your TV set, replaces it with it's own menu and takes you in control.
+It's your decision when and if you want to get web pages from the TV station.

 HOWTO
 -----

-You need a Linux firewall to setup an transparent proxy, and node.js to run this proxy.
+You need a Linux firewall to setup a transparent proxy, and node.js to run this proxy.

 ```